flaviagiammarino/blog-website/blog/chronos_bedrock.rst

    docker push $aws_account_id.dkr.ecr.$region.amazonaws.com/$algorithm_name:latest

-Create the Lambda function from the Docker Image in ECR
+Create the Lambda function from the Docker image in ECR
 ---------------------------------------------------------------------------------------------------------------

 After the Docker image has been pushed to ECR, we can create the Lambda function using `Boto3 <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/lambda/client/create_function.html>`__